tinganho/balanced-storage/README.md

 So in other words, The above code will compile.
 It also causes no memory leaks.

+## Control Flow Analysis

+A control flow anlysis needs to be done by a compiler to check against that a add method is being called before a corresponding sub method.
+It would probably break or cause a leakage if a sub method is called before its corresponding add method.

 ## Balanced Storage Annotation

 One could ask why not annotating the source of the memory leak directly instead of classifying the methods?
 It's possible and it is even more safer.
 Lets revisit our `EventEmitter` class: